chilipeppr/tinyg/README.md

         127.0.0.1       cpep.loc

-Browser to http://cpep.loc/tinyg and you should be up and running!
+Browse to http://cpep.loc/tinyg and you should be up and running!
 (If you used port 8080 as in the mac config, the url should be http://cpep.loc:8080/tinyg/)